bl4ckh0l3z/droidtrail/README.md

 ## What is it?

-Droidtrail is a modular python tool for executing an automatic and lightweight vetting of malicious/legit mobile apps; for each examined app it produces a digital footprint which is composed by these digital trails:
+DroidTrail is a modular python tool intended to serve as a framework for executing an automatic and lightweight vetting of malicious/legit android apps; for each analyzed app it produces a digital footprint which is composed by more than 20 trails (e.g. package, permissions, activities, services, receivers, digital certificate summary, file descriptors, etc); each trails-set is summarized and uniquely identified by a fingerprint.
+Fingerprints and trails can be extracted in short/long mode and saved in different file format (i.e. JSON, CSV and XML).

+This is an example of digital footprint extracted for the ZitMo (Zeus-in-the-mobile) mobile malware:

 ``{"trails": [
         {